jymcheong/ETW-tutorialSet/README.md

 - System programmers looking to pivot into security
 - Product managers/architects designing product capabilities

-This is not a step-by-step ETW tutorial, but a deep dive into practical, advanced uses of ETW beyond audit log collection.
+This is not a step-by-step ETW tutorial, but a sharing of practical, advanced uses of ETW beyond audit log collection.

 ***